9 Best Day Trips from Amsterdam 9 Best Day Trips from Amsterdam

 4. Haarlem

 Haarlem is a charming medieval city that borders Amsterdam.
-It’s home to charming cobbled streets, beautiful brick houses, and colorful doors.
+It’s home to cobbled streets, beautiful brick houses, and colorful doors.
 Hop on the 15-minute train for a great day trip from Amsterdam.

 Grote Markt, the main center square, is always buzzing with activity; whether it be locals enjoying coffee in the sun, a food festival, or the weekly Saturday market.
 After exploring the city center, visit the iconic windmill ‘Molen de Adriaan’ on the waterside.